Don Nigro

-Don Nigro is an American playwright; his plays Anima Mundi and The Dark Sonnets of the Lady have both been nominated for the National Repertory Theatre Foundation's National Play Award.
-He has won a Playwright's Fellowship Grant from the National Endowment For The Arts, grants from the Mary Roberts Rinehart Foundation and the Ohio Arts Council, and twice been James Thurber Writer In Residence at the Thurber House in Columbus, Ohio.
+Don Joseph Nigro (September 30, 1949 – February 9, 2026) was an American playwright.
+His plays Anima Mundi and The Dark Sonnets of the Lady have both been nominated for the National Repertory Theatre Foundation's National Play Award.
+He won a Playwright's Fellowship Grant from the National Endowment for the Arts (NEA), grants from the Mary Roberts Rinehart Foundation and the Ohio Arts Council, and was twice James Thurber Writer In Residence at the Thurber House in Columbus, Ohio.

-Personal life
+Background

-Don Nigro was born on September 30, 1949 and currently lives near Malvern, Ohio.
+Don Nigro was born on September 30, 1949, and, in later life, lived near Malvern, Ohio.
 He grew up in Ohio and Arizona.

 He received a Bachelor of Arts in English from Ohio State University in 1971 and a Master of Fine Arts in dramatic arts from the Playwrights Workshop at the University of Iowa in 1979.
 At various times he has taught at the Ohio State University, the University of Massachusetts Amherst, Indiana State University, the University of Iowa, and Kent State University.

-Nigro has listed some of his major dramatic influences as Shakespeare and the Jacobeans, Samuel Beckett, Harold Pinter, Peter Barnes, Tom Stoppard, and the early work of John Arden and Edward Bond.
+Nigro listed some of his major dramatic influences as Shakespeare and the Jacobeans, Samuel Beckett, Harold Pinter, Peter Barnes, Tom Stoppard, and the early work of John Arden and Edward Bond.
 He lists his major non-dramatic influences as the work of William Butler Yeats, James Joyce, T. S. Eliot, William Faulkner, Ford Madox Ford, Marcel Proust and Jorge Luis Borges.
 He also lists the King James Bible, Buster Keaton, and the Marx Brothers.

+Nigro died on February 9, 2026, at the age of 76.